Investigating the Histogram Loss in Regression: Theoretical Analysis

 HL can also be motivated through a connection to maximum entropy reinforcement learning.
-In Reinforcement Learning, an agent iteratively selects actions and transitions between states to maximize (long-term) reward.
-The agent's goal is to find an optimal policy, in as few interactions as possible.
-To do so, the agent begins by exploring more, to then enable more efficient convergence to optimal.
+In reinforcement learning, an agent iteratively selects actions and transitions between states to maximize (long-term) reward.
+The agent's goal is to find an optimal policy in as few interactions as possible.
+To do so, the agent begins by exploring more to facilitate efficiently finding a better policy.
 Supervised learning can be expressed as a reinforcement learning problem \citep{norouzi2016reward}, where action selection conditioned on a state corresponds to making a prediction conditioned on a feature vector.
 An alternative view to minimizing prediction error is to search for a policy to make accurate predictions.

 One strategy to efficiently find an optimal policy is through a maximum entropy objective.
-The policy balances between selecting the action it believes to be optimal---make its current best prediction---and acting more randomly---with high-entropy.
-For continuous action set $\mathcal{Y}$, the goal is to minimize the following objective
+The policy balances between selecting the action it believes to be optimal---making its current best prediction---and acting more randomly with high entropy.
+For a continuous action set $\mathcal{Y}$, the goal is to minimize the following objective

 where $\tau > 0$; $p_s$ is a distribution over states $\xvec$; $\pd$ is the policy or distribution over actions for a given $\xvec$; $\ent(\cdot)$ is the differential entropy---the extension of entropy to continuous random variables; and $r(y, y_i)$ is the reward function, such as the negative of the objective $r(y,y_i) = - \tfrac{1}{2} ( y - y_i )^2$.
-Minimizing \eqref{eq_rl} corresponds to minimizing the KL-divergence across $\xvec$ between $\pd$ and the exponentiated payoff distribution $\td(y) = \frac{1}{Z} \exp(r(y,y_i) / \tau)$ where $Z = \int \exp(r(y,y_i) / \tau)$, because
+Minimizing \eqref{eq_rl} corresponds to minimizing the KL-divergence across $\xvec$ between $\pd$ and the exponentiated payoff distribution $\td(y) = \frac{1}{Z} \exp(r(y,y_i) / \tau)$ where $Z = \int \exp(r(y,y_i) / \tau)$ because